HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 ### Mali, led by Mansa Musa
 * **Royal Hajj**: Trade Routes generate +1 additional Faith.
 Great Prophets may visit a foreign Holy City to generate a one time Gold bonus (this does not consume the unit).
 * **Sofa**: Unique Medieval Era Archery unit, replacing the Crossbowman.
 This unit is slightly more resilient in Melee, but has a weaker ranged attack in comparison to the standard unit.
 In addition, a Sofa starts with the Medic promotion, as well as the ability to move after attacking.
 * **Treasury**: Unique Mint replacement.
 Unlike the standard building, the Treasury requires neither a source of Gold nor Silver to be built, and also adds +2 additional Gold to Salt tiles.
-More importantly, each Treasury generates Golden Age points every turn depending on the amount of reserved liquid Gold you have.
+More importantly, each Treasury generates additional Happiness depending on the amount of reserved liquid Gold you have.

 ### Manchu, led by Kangxi
 * **Aisin**: All Mounted units have a chance to capture defeated enemy units in battle.
 Start with a free Horse resource and a Horseman after settling your capital city.
 After unlocking the Eight Banners unique unit, all Military units (except the Eight Banners themselves) may spend collected Banners to receive a unique promotion depending on the unit type.